• Skip to Content

 Designed to enable students studying language abroad to receive course credit at appropriate level.

-Prerequisites: jr st; acceptance in Study Abroad Prog.
+Prerequisites: junior standing and acceptance in Study Abroad Program.

 Current Offerings: https://catalog.uwm.edu/course-search/